Religion and belief: some surveys and statistics

 Volunteering and the non-religious

-The BHA have produced a briefing on religion, belief and volunteering.
+The BHA has produced a briefing on religion, belief and volunteering.

 Figures released by the Department for Communities and Local Government published in the report Citizenship Survey: April 2010 – March 2011in September 2011 demonstrate that there is almost no difference in participation between those with no religion (56%) and Christians (58%).
 The proportion of Hindus and Muslims participating in civic engagement and formal volunteering is the lowest of all religion or belief groups, at 44% respectively.